Introduction

 Mounted partitions

-• noatime is not used. "noatime" prevents update of inode access time.
-In case on intrusion, it is always a good idea to have this information;
+- noatimeis not used.- noatimeprevents update of inode access time.
+In case on intrusion, it's always a good idea to have this information.

 Sensitive files

-• that files containing sensitive information (password, private keys) can't be read by any user;
+- That files containing sensitive information (passwords, private keys) cannot be read by any user.

-• that file containing configuration can't be modified by any user.
+- That files containing configurations cannot be modified by any user.

 For example, the following files shouldn't be readable by any user: